 Amount of patients: Over 50,000

-I couldn’t accept defeat so quickly.
-After all, it is the oldest mental asylum in Australia and possibly the most historic abandoned building I could add to my photographic collection.
+But I couldn’t accept defeat so quickly.
+After all, it is the oldest mental asylum in Australia and possibly the most historic abandoned building I could add to my urban exploration photographic collection.
 I walked the perimeter of the site again looking for any other way in that didn’t involve me breaking through the fence surrounding the ruins.
 I knew there was a basement section, so I tried snooping around for a tunnel or underground entrance, but the policeman was back in flash, this time driving onto the grass right up to me.
+As you can see in the photo below, I was being stalked by the police AND kangaroos!

 I was defeated.
 If I got a third warning I knew I wouldn’t be let off so easily, so I backed away.
 The policeman’s eyes followed me until I was outside the front gate.
 Although I left the grounds of the asylum, I wanted to keep trying to find a way in.